rantahar/introduction-to-mpi/_episodes/12-profiling.md

 ~~~
 {: .output}

-The numbers on the left give the percentage of time spent in each function.
+The numbers on the left give the amount of time spent in each function.

 > ## Options
 >
-> Try adding the -i flag to cube_calltree.
+> Try adding the `-i` flag to `cube_calltree`.
 > What does this do?
 >
 >> ## Solution